afnanenayet/personal_blog_old/_posts/2018-04-12-my-neovim-development-setup.md

 endfor
 ```

-_Credit_: Thanks to commentor Igor Epstein for this suggestion!
+_Credit: Thanks to Igor Epstein for pointing out I can use a regex
+to grab multiple files in a directory and clean up my init.vim config._

 Note that I had to put the `plugins.vim` file first because it contains
 everything pertaining to my package manager, dein, and dein has some